Is it enough to optimize CNN architectures on ImageNet?: Experiments and Results

-Figure \ref{fig:scatter_performance_ImageNet} shows the errors on the subsampled versions plotted against the errors on original ImageNet.
-APR on ImageNet-100 shows an extremely strong correlation with APR on ImageNet.
-This correlation significantly weakens as the class count gets smaller.
-ImageNet-2 is on the opposite end has errors which are practically independent from the ones on ImageNet. \emph{This confirms our hypothesis that the number of classes is a dataset property with significant effect on the architecture to performance relationship}

 Combining this result with the outcome of the last section, we study the interaction between the number of classes, the cumulated block depth and the cumulative block width.
 Table \ref{tbl:correlation_nr_classes} contains the correlations between cumulative block depth/width and the errors on all members of ImageNet-X. With decreasing number of classes, the correlation coefficients increase for cumulative block depth and cumulative block width.
 Although the effect on cumulative block depth is stronger, there is a significant impact on both parameters.
-We thus conclude that the number of classes simultaneously impacts both cumulative block depth and cumulative block width.
+We therefore can conclude that \emph{both optimal cumulative block depth and cumulative block with can drastically change based on the dataset choice and that both are simultaneously influenced by the class count.}